netdata/netdata/packaging/installer/MANUAL-INSTALLATION.md

 * You can also append `--stable-channel` to fetch and install only the official releases from GitHub, instead of the nightly builds.

 * If you don't want to install it on the default directories, you can run the installer like this: `./netdata-installer.sh --install /opt`.
-This one will install Netdata in `/opt/netdata`.
+This installs Netdata in `/opt/netdata`.

-* If your server does not have access to the internet and you have manually put the installation directory on your server, you will need to pass the option `--disable-go` to the installer.
-The option will prevent the installer from attempting to download and install `go.d.plugin`.
+* If your server does not have access to the internet and you have manually put the installation directory on your server, you need to pass the option `--disable-go` to the installer.
+The option prevents the installer from attempting to download and install `go.d.plugin`.

-Once the installer completes, the file `/etc/netdata/netdata.conf` will be created (if you changed the installation directory, the configuration will appear in that directory too).
+As the installer finishes, it creates the file `/etc/netdata/netdata.conf`.
+If you changed the installation directory, that configuration file appears wherever you specified.

 You can edit this file to set options.
-One common option to tweak is `history`, which controls the size of the memory database Netdata will use.
+One common option to tweak is `history`, which controls the size of the memory database Netdata uses.
 By default is `3600` seconds (an hour of data at the charts) which makes Netdata use about 10-15MB of RAM (depending on the number of charts detected on your system).
 Check out the [memory requirements](../../database/#database) to understand how much memory Netdata will use at different `history` values.

 Restart Netdata to apply any of the changes you've made.